-Lots of people are talking about it, political scientists included.
-A cottage industry has emerged to debate its effects on democratic participation.
-Ranked choice voting is variously associated with lower voter turnout (than in some comparison setting), higher voter turnout (than in some comparison setting), higher invalid ballot rates (than in some comparison setting), more female candidates (than in some comparison setting), more racial and ethnic minority candidates (than in some comparison setting), more women in office (than in some comparison setting), and more racial and ethnic minority women in office (than in some comparison setting).
+Lots of people are talking about it.
+A political-science cottage industry now debates its effects on participation.
+Ranked-choice voting is variously associated with lower voter turnout, higher voter turnout, higher invalid ballot rates, more female candidates, more racial and ethnic minority candidates, more women in office, and more racial and ethnic minority women in office — “more” than in some comparison setting.
 But what is ranked choice voting?

 Short answer: A type of ballot on which alternatives are ranked.
 Period.

 Maine voters will decide in November whether to use the alternative vote (AV) for single-winner elections.
 AV lets voters rank candidates.
 If no candidate has an outright majority, voters’ lower rankings come into play.
 Many now call this “single-winner ranked choice voting.”
 Why does AV have traction?
 If it wins, how long can we expect it to last?

 Is the single transferable vote a form of proportional representation?
 Right now I believe it is.
 A reviewer once said the fight had been won.
 Either way, this issue stops some of my talks dead in their tracks.
 Some are bothered that PR might coexist with candidate-based ballots.